david-a-wheeler/flawfinder/INSTALL.md

 QUICK START:
-The quick way to install flawfinder from the tarball is to unpack the tarball and type in something like this on the commmand line:
+The quick way to install flawfinder from the tarball is to unpack the tarball and type in something like this on the command line:

 `sudo make prefix=/usr install`